Ex-S&P exec sues U.S. SEC ahead of administrative charges

-NEW YORK (Reuters) - A former executive of Standard & Poor’s sued the U.S. Securities and Exchange Commission on Friday to block the regulator from bringing administrative charges against her over credit ratings for commercial mortgage-backed securities.
+NEW YORK, Jan 16 (Reuters) - A former official at Standard & Poor’s sued the U.S. Securities and Exchange Commission on Friday to block the regulator from bringing administrative charges against her over credit ratings for commercial mortgage-backed securities.

-The lawsuit by Barbara Duka, a former co-manager of U.S. commercial mortgage-backed securities at S&P, a unit of McGraw Hill Financial Inc, is the latest challenge to the SEC’s authority to pursue enforcement cases in-house, rather than in federal court.
+The Manhattan federal lawsuit by Barbara Duka, a former co-manager of U.S. commercial mortgage-backed securities at the McGraw Hill Financial Inc unit, is the latest challenge to the SEC’s authority to pursue enforcement cases in-house, rather than in federal court.

-The lawsuit, filed in federal court in Manhattan, comes three months after McGraw Hill took a $60 million charge and said it was in talks to resolve an SEC probe into its ratings for six commercial mortgage-backed securities transactions issued in 2011.
+It was filed three months after McGraw Hill took a $60 million charge and said it was in talks to resolve an SEC probe into its ratings for six CMBS transactions issued in 2011.

 Duka, who left S&P in 2012, said she received a “Wells notice” in November indicating she might face an SEC administrative proceeding, and said the regulator is expected to vote on charging her on Jan.
 20.

-McGraw Hill last July disclosed having received its own Wells notice.
+McGraw Hill in July disclosed having received its own Wells notice.
 The company faces related probes by the New York and Massachusetts attorneys general.

 Several people have challenged the SEC in federal court over its use of administrative proceedings, which has grown since the 2010 Dodd-Frank Wall Street reform law let the regulator bring cases against a wider array of defendants in that setting.